 In Brief

 Image: Dawn Hudson, Globe Watercolour (Publicdomainpictures.net)

 U.S. President Joe Biden’s recent meeting with Chinese President XI Jinping has eased the growing tension between the two countries, giving rise to hope that the difficult Taiwan issue will be unlikely to trigger conflict in the near future.
 This development is in line with the mainstream stance taken by people in Taiwan.
 The majority of respondents to surveys conducted from 1994 to 2022 have expressed their wish to see Taiwan (a) maintain the status quo and then decide the future at a later date; or (b) maintain the status quo indefinitely.
 What does this signal to leaders in Beijing?
-What can be done in the interim?Read more
+What can be done in the interim?Read this article

+In Brief